 Egypt - Highlights & Discoveries

-Prices start from \$9,351pp
+Prices start from \$10,670pp

 The archaeology of ancient Egypt is one of the most recognisable of all the great civilisations.
 We start in Cairo then on to Luxor, followed by a 4-day Nile cruise to Aswan.
 The grand finale of this journey will be our visit to Egypt's most impressive temple site, Abu Simbel.

-New tours for 2024

-We are particularly excited for 2024 to come around because we have a grand total of 18 brand new itineraries on offer, which can take you from the wild plains of Thrace to the Neolithic site of Çatalhüyük, discovering everything from the history of the Samnites to the incredible caves in South Africa where the origins of humankind can be traced.
-All of the tours are led by expert Guide Lecturers and we are delighted to be visiting some destinations that are new to our expanding portfolio.